itssamuelrowe/zen-website/content/docs/functions.md

  * Try to begin your function names with verbs.
 The name of a function should indicate an action.

-   +++
-title = "Advantages of Functions" weight = 5
-+++

-The primary advantages of functions are as follows.

- * Functions improve the quality of your code.
-They make it more readable because you break your code into logical chunks.
- * You avoid duplicate code.
-Imagine you are writing an application that simulates an airplane, which requires primitive matrix operations such as addition, subtraction and multiplication.
-Without functions you would have to write these operations in several places.
-So whenever you see yourself writing the same code, it is a good idea to write a function.
- * You can implement polymorphism through functions.
-This is one of the most important features of functions.

-+++
-title = "Working with Parameters" weight = 6
-+++
+## Working with Parameters

-A *parameter* is a value that you can send to a function.
+A parameter is a value that you can send to a function.
 Parameters allow a function to be generalized.
 In other words, such functions can operate on a variety of data and work differently based on different arguments.